Bettrix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables- script for listing environment variables.
 5-local_variables- script for listing all local variables and environment variables, and functions.
 6-create_local_variable- script for creating a new local variable.
+7-create_global_variable- script for creating a new global variable of name : BEST and Value : School.